-$\mathit{OR} = \frac{\mathit{Cases\ vaccinated\ /controls\ vaccinated}}{\mathit{Cases\ unvaccinated\ /controls\ unvaccinated}}$
+$OR = \frac{Cases \ vaccinated \ /controls \ vaccinated}{Cases \ unvaccinated \ /controls \ unvaccinated}$

-Cases are defined as patients with SARS-CoV-2 demonstrated, controls are those in which SARS-CoV-2 was not demonstrated.
-For vaccination as preventive factor, the VE can be computed as $VE = (1 - OR)^100$.
+Cases are defined as eligible patients with lab-confirmed SARS-CoV-2, controls are those in which SARS-CoV-2 was not detected.
+For vaccination as preventive factor, the VE can be calculated as $VE = (1 - OR)^100$.
 A 95 % confidence interval is computed around the point estimate.

-Univariable analysis will be carried out to measure the VE against being a laboratory-confirmed COVID19 case.
-Stratified analyses (by sex and age group, for example) can follow to better understand potential effect modifiers and confounders.
-Multivariable analysis will be carried out to take confounding factors and potential effect modifiers into account.
+Univariable analysis will be carried out to assess the VE against being a laboratoryconfirmed hospitalised COVID-19 case.
+Stratified analyses (by sex and age group, for example) will be performed to better understand potential effect modifiers and confounders.
+Multivariable analyses will be carried out to take confounding factors and potential effect modifiers into account.
 This will provide adjusted ORs from which the VE can be estimated using the formula above.